amit6663/AndyMouse-kWoC/README.md

 The android appis a bottle client here.
 Also the app collects the accelorometer data and calculates the the tilting along X and Y axis.
 And sends the tan of that angle to the server as a json format. and our server (sensor.py) is a bottle server and it takes the 2 ratio value and a very simple math to output the mouse pointer movement. we used pyautogui python library to move the mouse pointer and the slide changes.

+### For the client side(app) follow [this](https://hmkcode.com/android-send-json-data-to-server/) blog
+the client side is based on this blog. no need to go deeper into this blog. just try find out the major code parts.